Frequently Asked Questions

 All our fursuits are made from new synthetic material.
 Here is a breakdown of each part:

-Head: Our heads are built using carved foam on a balaclava base.
-Each head is individually carved, and then coated with sewn fur fabric.
-The small details are done with minky and fleece.
+Head: Our heads are built using carved foam and/or 3D printed bases, lined with lycra or sport mesh.
+Each head is individually sculpted, and then covered with sewn fur fabric.
+The small details are done with minky, felt and fleece.
 The eyes are plastic with mesh irises.

 Handpaws: These are made with sewn fur fabric, and minky pawpads and claws.
 They are stuffed with polyfill.